geneseframework/mapper/README.md

 }
 ```

-Without @genese/mapper, your NestJs controller in the backend should be like this :
+Without `@genese/mapper`, your NestJs controller in the backend could be written like this :

 ```ts
 @Post()